otabut/PowerXaaS/docs/custom-features-scripts.md

 ### Examples

-You will find an example of a custom feaure script with the feature called `demo-feature`.
+You will find an example of a custom feature script with the feature called `demo-feature`.